ansys/pyedb/doc/source/Getting_started/Troubleshooting.rst

 Troubleshooting
 ===============
-This section contains common issues and suggestions related to installation and use of PyAEDT.
+This section contains common issues and suggestions related to installation and use of PyEDB.

 Installation
 ~~~~~~~~~~~~